bmeurant/technical-docs/software-architecture/system-design-fundamentals/index.md

 ### 2. Horizontal Scaling (Scaling Out)

 This method involves adding more servers to a resource pool and distributing the load among them, typically using a **[[load-balancing|load balancer]]**.
+It is a core principle of modern cloud architecture and is the strategy behind patterns like the [[deployment-stamps|Deployment Stamp pattern]].

 -   **Analogy:** Adding more cars to a delivery fleet instead of trying to build one giant truck.
 -   **Pros:**